top of page

 Is What I Experienced Considered Trauma?

-There are a variety of definitions for trauma, but a basic explanation would be that trauma is any event that has overwhelmed your capacity to cope, causing you to feel powerless and not in control.
+There are a variety of definitions for trauma, but a basic explanation would be that trauma is any experience that has overwhelmed your nervous system's capacity to cope.
 If an event causes too much physical or emotional distress our brain cannot fully function and make sense of our experience.
+This can cause our brain to get stuck in survival responses, such as fight, flight, freeze, and fawn.
+Even though we're no longer in the traumatic experience our brain and body can perceive that we are going forward, causing many different problems.

 Attachment Injury/Developmental Trauma